 Why Tether’s peg is fragile

-To fully understand why the price of USDT might collapse under high sell pressure, let’s first look at how the peg is normally maintained.
+To fully understand why the price of USDT might collapse under pressure, let’s first look at how the peg is normally maintained.
 Demand for USDT is driven by its usefulness in the CEX world.
 In times of high demand, the USDT peg breaks upwards which creates an arbitrage opportunity where traders can purchase freshly minted USDT from Tether at $1 and buy crypto or USD at a discount.

 When the peg breaks downwards, this also creates an arbitrage opportunity where traders can purchase USDT at a cheaper price, thus helping restore the peg (detailed analysis by Frances Coppola).